Skip to content

 awk '$3 ~ /gene|CDS/' Drosophila_melanogaster.chr4.gff3 > Drosophila_melanogaster.chr4_genesCDSs.gff3

-Final list of variants
+List of variants

-Hint, how do we classify the variants?
+Hint How do we classify the variants?

 Repeat step 3 for the SNPs/INDELs themselves, to see which are actually located inside genes